NZ Transport Agency pulls plug on Bayfair underpass

 "The underpass would have had to be built in stages while moving traffic lanes back and forth to keep the busy state highway open to traffic.
 A complex staging sequence meant construction would have a significant impact on the potential costs and time to build the underpass."

+In December 2016, the Bay of Plenty Times revealed the agency's plans to demolish the original underpass as part of construction works for the Baypark to Bayfair Project.
+Pedestrians and cyclists were expected to navigate up to 11 lanes of traffic with controlled crossings instead, sparking strong opposition from many residents including community cycling groups.

-In November 2018, NZTA announced a scope change to include a new pedestrian and cycle underpass following community feedback at the removal of the existing underpass.
+In May, 2017, the transport agency revisited the plans and in November 2018, announced changes to include a new pedestrian and cycle underpass following community feedback at the removal of the existing underpass.
 The final costs to build the underpass were to be determined once the detailed design was complete.

 "While we anticipated that including an underpass at this stage of the project would be expensive because of its complexity, it became unfeasible when the extra time and very significant cost was added to the existing contract," Thackwray said.

-Once the Bay Link project is complete, pedestrians and cyclists will be able to cross Maunganui Rd using the signalised Bayfair roundabout.

-A-grade crossing facilities for pedestrians and cyclists are included as part of the design for the roundabout, and cycle prioritisation through the roundabout will be factored into the phasing of the traffic lights.
+"If their numbers are correct, you cannot justify spending $33m on an underpass, so I do understand."

+Kerr said his focus now was to work on safe options for pedestrians and riders to use the Bay Link.

-The Bay Link project will now return to the original plan, which means the current underpass will close in September 2019 to allow for ground improvement works for the approach ramps to the flyover to be built.
+The current underpass will close in September 2019 to allow for ground improvement works for the approach ramps to the flyover to be built.

 Temporary signalised crossing points will be installed near the existing underpass on Maunganui Rd to provide safe crossing for pedestrians and cyclists.